 The SS Nomadic

-Start your visit by going to the bathroom, which are a real treat!
+Start your visit of the SS Nomadics by going to the bathroom, which are a real treat!
 Don’t forget to have a go at the bar counter, with a projected video of a bartender, very funny!
 So is the place where you can put on some costume and pretend you were one of the people who boarded the ship when it was still in activity.
 You can then get down and contemplate how it must have been to sleep and work there.

 We found it a great interactive experience that shouldn’t be overlooked.
-The Titanic and the SS Nomadic complement one another and it’s great to be able to see both with the same ticket (yep, your ticket to the Titanic Museum gives you entrance to the SS Nomadic, how convenient is that?!)
+The Titanic Museum and the SS Nomadic complement one another and it’s great to be able to see both with the same ticket (yep, your ticket to the Titanic Museum gives you entrance to the SS Nomadic, how convenient is that?!)

-On top of being a very well done museum, in terms of visual attractiveness, amount of informations and comfort, Titanic Museum is eclectic in its pedagogy.
+On top of being a very well done museum, in terms of visual attractiveness, amount of informations and comfort, the Titanic Museum in Belfast is eclectic in its pedagogy.
 Thanks to different ways of delivering facts and explanations including very hands-on devices, it’s both attractive to grownups and children.
-We really enjoyed the fact that it was not all about the ship, but included Belfast as a major actor – through its port, its people, its economy.
+We really enjoyed the fact that it was not all about the Titanic ship, but included Belfast as a major actor – through its port, its people, its economy.
 You won’t only learn things on the Titanic or see pretty pictures and reconstitutions, you will sympathise with workers in Belfast, understand how the city was made and changed by the construction of ships in general and Titanic in particular.
 That’s why we also recommend the Wee Tram Tour, because it will show you somewhat « in real life » what you will learn or have learnt through the exhibition.

 In conclusion, Titanic Belfast is exactly that: Titanic, and Belfast.
 And we loved it!

 We’ve been guests of VisitBelfast for this complete Titanic experience, but as always, all opinions are our own.